yanlin-tao/Team_Formation_Platform/doc/stage2_revisions.md

 ## problem 2: "In UserSkill, the two FKs should also form a composite primary key since it’s a many-to-many table."(-1)

-As for this problem, we just updated our **III.
+In previous design, the UserSkill table did not define a composite primary key even though it represents a many-to-many relationship between User and Skill.

+We updated the Logical Design — Relational Schema section to specify that (user_id, skill_id) together form the composite primary key, aligning with standard relational design principles.

+Updated **III.
 Logical Design — Relational Schema** as follow:

 ### old version:
 <p align="left">